devassistant/devassistant/docs/developer_documentation.rst

 - code: https://github.com/bkabrda/devassistant
 - issue tracker: https://github.com/bkabrda/devassistant/issues

-If you have DevAssistant installed, there is a fair chance that you have ``devassistant`` preparer.
+If you have DevAssistant installed (version 0.8.0 or newer), there is a fair chance that you have ``devassistant`` preparer.
 Just run ``da prep devassistant`` and it will checkout our sources and do all the boring stuff that you'd have to do without DevAssistant.